akutuzova11/homepage/README.md

 ## Contributing

-Contributions to improve this currency converter are welcome!
+Contributions to improve this page are welcome!
 If you have any suggestions, feature requests, or bug reports, please feel free to open an issue or submit a pull request.